Anthahpuram: Plot

 The film begins in Mauritius, where Bhanu, a lively young woman, lives with her uncle Bobby.
 She meets Prakash, an orphan, and the two marry, soon having a son named Raja.
 When Prakash learns about a violent incident in his hometown in Rayalaseema, he attempts to contact his mother but is unable to.
 Distressed, Prakash decides to return to India with Bhanu and Raja.
 Bhanu soon realises that Prakash has been hiding his familial identity: he is from a powerful feudal family, with his father, Narasimha, being a notorious faction leader.
 Prakash had left this violent world behind, migrating to Mauritius to escape the brutality.

 Upon their arrival, Narasimha's rivals attempt to kill Prakash but are thwarted by Narasimha's loyalists, who rescue the family and take them to their ancestral home.
 Bhanu is repulsed by the violent and oppressive culture and resists Narasimha's attempts to bond with his grandson.
 She finds comfort in her kind-hearted mother-in-law, who cares deeply for Bhanu, Prakash, and Raja.
 Prakash arranges to return to Mauritius and entrusts their passports to his friend, Inspector Chinna, to facilitate the travel.

 During a wedding ceremony, Prakash is attacked and killed by Narasimha's enemies.
 Devastated, Bhanu decides to leave with Raja but agrees to stay until Prakash’s funeral at her mother-in-law's request.
 Narasimha, seeking an heir to avenge his son's death, refuses to let Bhanu leave with Raja.
 Bhanu protests and attempts to escape but is confined to the house.

 Meanwhile, Sarai Veeraraju, a petty thief dreaming of moving to Dubai, becomes entangled in Bhanu's plight.
 With her mother-in-law's help, Bhanu escapes and retrieves their passports from Chinna.
 When pursued by Narasimha's men, she encounters Veeraraju, who agrees to help her in exchange for money to fulfill his ambition of migrating abroad.
 Veeraraju protects Bhanu and Raja, planning to get them safely onto a train to Hyderabad.
 In the ensuing chaos, Veeraraju sacrifices his life, enabling Bhanu and Raja to escape.

 Narasimha continues to pursue Bhanu to the airport.
 However, upon catching up to her, he has a change of heart after his wife confronts him about their family's responsibility for the tragedies.
-Narasimha asks Bhanu for forgiveness and allows her and Raja to leave.
+Narasimha asks Bhanu for forgiveness allowing her and Raja to leave.
 The film concludes with Bhanu forgiving Narasimha and Raja bidding an emotional farewell to his grandfather.